open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 - ...

 Cons:
-- In another org and repository (migration required)
+- In another GitHub organization that will be archived in the future as the initial purpose has vanished.
 - Implemented for a plain http-server and not for OCI registry (check [storage implementation][controller-manager-storage])
 - ...

 #### Option 4: Use `OCIRepository` implementation from `FluxCD`